 The second trial between Donald Trump and E. Jean Carroll is underway.
 Here's what to know.

-A federal jury in New York will be convened this week to determine how much money former President Donald Trump must pay the writer E. Jean Carroll for comments he made in 2019 denying he sexually assaulted her.
+A federal jury has been selected in New York and tasked with determining how much money former President Donald Trump must pay the writer E. Jean Carroll for comments he made in 2019 denying he sexually assaulted her.

-The trial, which got underway Tuesday morning with jury selection, is the second related to Carroll's allegations and Trump's subsequent denials.
+The trial, which got underway Tuesday, is the second related to Carroll's allegations and Trump's subsequent denials.
 In May 2023, a jury found Trump liable for sexual abuse and defamation in a separate case, awarding Carroll $5 million in damages.
 That case focused on comments Trump made about Carroll in 2022, when he denied the abuse and called Carroll's claim a "con job" and "hoax."

 The current case is centered on different comments Trump made in 2019, remarks the judge has already ruled were defamatory.
 The trial will be focused solely on the damages Carroll should be awarded.
 Her attorneys are seeking $10 million for reputational harm, as well as other unspecified punitive damages.